darrengtan/aa_capstone_project/sample-project-proposal-master/README.md

 [Details][phase-two]

-### Phase 3: Tournaments Index (~1-2 days)
+### Phase 3: Tournaments Index (~1 day)
 First, I will allow users to follow a tournament through a followings joins table on the Rails side that can be shown as JSON data.
 Then, I will add a `feed` route that will generate a list of the current user's created tournaments and followed tournaments through the proper associations on the Rails side.
-On the Backbone end, I will create a FeedsIndex view of the current user's created and followed tournaments.
+On the Backbone end, I will create a `TournamentsIndex` view of the current user's created and followed tournaments.
 Ultimately, this will be the page users see after logging in.
 I will also give them the option to view either of the two lists in the sidebar.

 [Details][phase-three]